Simon Edwards, former Brand Manager at 3M, started a lively online discussion around this question: “What are the common attributes of iconic brands?

 Finally, here’s one parting thought on iconic brands, from yours truly:

 You don’t have to be a multinational company, or even the biggest player in your niche, to become a successful icon in your own right.
-Gerry Lopez is an icon in the world of surfing, yet unknown to the general public and to Wall Street.
+Gerry Lopez is an icon in the world of surfing, and a local legend here in Bend, Oregon.
+Yet he’s unknown to the general public and to Wall Street.